Scotland edge England in Calcutta Cup thriller

 England, in the latest edition of rugby's oldest international fixture, dominated territory and possession in the first half.

-But they turned round 10-6 behind after Scotland replacement Ben White marked his Test debut with a converted try and Russell added a penalty following two from opposing No 10 Smith.
+But they turned round 10-6 behind after Scotland replacement Ben White marked his Test debut with a converted try.

 Rising star Smith cut Scotland's lead to 10-9 early in the second half with a close-range penalty.